 Track your expenses for at least one month.
 Once you have discovered how you spend your money, discover where you spend money on most and why.

-A great way to help you budget on a low income is to save before spending.
-Have a specific amount that you send to a saving account.
+A great idea when budgeting on a low income is to save first before spending.

 Saving requires discipline but having a goal in mind makes the job easier.

 Nothing ruins a budget quite like the demand from high-interest debts.
 If you wish to stick to your budget, make a list of your debts and start making efforts towards paying them off.

 Create a plan at the beginning of every month and prioritize your debts.
 Avoid taking loans as much as you can.
-You will reach your financial goals more effectively when you are debt free.
+You will reach your financial goals more effectively when you are debt-free.